joaomlourenco/novathesis/README.md

 NOTE: see the file `changelog.txt` for the complete listing of changes.

+*2017-01-30 — Version 4.0.1 — Support for APA-like citations and bibliography

 *2017-01-14 — Version 4.0.0 — Template renamed to NOVA thesis (novathesis)

 *2016-11-07 — Version 3.2.0 — Support for both Appendixes and Annexes*